duball97/0x402/README.md

-# Payfirst
+# Payx402

 Turn any link into instant crypto revenue.
-Payfirst is a crypto-native paywall service that lets anyone monetize web content with on-chain payments.
+Payx402 is a crypto-native paywall service that lets anyone monetize web content with on-chain payments.
 No signups, no integration — just paste a URL, set a price, and get paid instantly.

 > ⚡ Powered by CoinbaseDev infrastructure and the x402 HTTP payment protocol.